yglukhov/jekyll-now/_posts/2017-09-22-Making-ReelValley-Overview.md

 Technology stack
 ----------------
-First thing that was obvious - the game had to run in the the web browsers as well as on mobile devices.
+First thing that was obvious - the game had to run in web browsers as well as on mobile devices.
 All of such targets imply that the technology stack should provide minimal runtime overhead even for small casual games.
 It also was obvious that the codebase had to be almost the same for all the targets.